oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/streaming_data_interfaces/README.md

 ## Purpose

-Pipes are a first-in first-out (FIFO) buffer construct that provide links between elements of a design.
-They are accessed through read and write APIs without the notion of a memory address or pointer to elements within the FIFO.
+Pipes are a first-in first-out (FIFO) buffer construct that provide data links between elements of a design.
+They are accessed through read and write APIs without the notion of a memory address or pointers to elements within the FIFO.

-The concept of a pipe provides us with a mechanism for specifying streaming data interfaces on an IP component.
-This tutorial will demonstrate how to declare and configure a pipe to implement your desired interface.
+The concept of a pipe is an intuitive mechanism for specifying streaming data interfaces on an IP component.
+This tutorial demonstrates how to declare and configure a pipe to configure an Avalon streaming interface.

 ## Prerequisites

 | Optimized for        | Description
 |:---                  |:---
 | OS                   | Ubuntu* 18.04/20.04 <br> RHEL*/CentOS* 8 <br> SUSE* 15 <br> Windows* 10
-| Hardware             | Intel® Agilex® 7, Arria® 10, and Stratix® 10 FPGAs
+| Hardware             | Intel® Agilex® 7, Cyclone 10® GX, Cyclone V®, Arria® 10, and Stratix® 10 FPGAs
 | Software             | Intel® oneAPI DPC++/C++ Compiler

 > **Note**: Even though the Intel DPC++/C++ OneAPI compiler is enough to compile for emulation, generating reports and generating RTL, there are extra software requirements for the simulation flow and FPGA compiles.